ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 Or use (build) a [Picoprobe][Picoprobe-url] (CMSIS-DAP debugger) if you have a STM32 MCU:

 > **Note**
-> Do **not** try this with a GD32 MCU, I bricked my lent one by this try and took me 3 hours to get it back running!
+> Do **not** try this with a GD32 MCU!
+I bricked my lent one by trying it and it took me 3 hours to get it back running!

 <p float="left">
 <img src="images/IMG_Picoprobe.jpg" alt="My Picoprobe" width="32%">